gemu2015/Sonoff-Tasmota/tasmota/Modules/readme.md

 since we can not use the Pin assigments from Tasmota in all cases we could provide a pin select command for some drivers.
-GUI solution for pins is available
+GUI solution for up to 4 pins is available with permanent save

 modules may be loaded (linked) via file system or via upload in console "upload module"